-&lt;sup>70 Natural England Site Improvement Plan Arun Valley (2014) http://publications.naturalengland.org.uk/file/5185212862431232
+70 Natural England Site Improvement Plan Arun Valley (2014) http://publications.naturalengland.org.uk/file/5185212862431232

 - 5.11 By allocating 52 new residential dwellings and seven industrial / commercial units, the emerging Itchingfield NP would inevitably increase the water demand in the parish.
-Resulting excessive changes to the hydrological integrity, such as through effects on water flow and volume, in the Arun Valley SPA / Ramsar / SAC are most likely to occur as a result of increased water abstraction for public water supply and surface water run-off from impermeable urban surfaces.
+Resulting changes to the hydrological integrity, such as through effects on water flow and volume, in the Arun Valley SPA / Ramsar / SAC are most likely to occur as a result of increased water abstraction for public water supply and surface water run-off from impermeable urban surfaces.
 Due to the relatively long distance between the site and Itchingfield Parish (approx. 9.8km) surface water run-off is not considered to be an issue resulting from the NP.
-Instead, the main pressure is likely to occur through water demand. - 5.12 Notably, Natural England have told Horsham Council, the overarching Local Planning Authority, that they are very concerned about the Hardham groundwater abstraction (a key part of the Southern Water supply strategy for Horsham under certain conditions) and its effect on water levels / flows in the Arun Valley.
-As such, they have advised Horsham that 'The Environment Agency and Natural England are working with Southern Water to try to identify a long term more sustainable water supply.
+Instead, the main pressure is likely to occur through water demand. - 5.12 Natural England have expressed concern to Horsham Council that the Southern Water abstraction at Hardham (Pulborough), is damaging the interest of the Arun Valley SAC/ Ramsar site.
+The Hardham (Pulborough) abstraction is a key part of the Southern Water supply strategy for Horsham during certain conditions.
+Natural England provided interim advice to Southern Water (December 2020) that identified that the existing abstraction near Pulborough could provide likely significant effects of the Amberley Wild Brooks SSSI part of the Arun Valley internationally designated site.
+In addition, Natural England could not conclude no adverse effects on the integrity with regards to the Pulborough Brooks SSSI part of the internationally designated site.
+Interim advice identified that the SAC feature (little whirlpool ram's-horn snail) was no longer present at Amberley Wild Brooks SSSI and despite conservation efforts was declining at Pulborough Brooks SSSI.
+A decline in the extent of aquatic plant populations in the North and South (but not Middle) Brooks was also noted. - 5.13 As such, Natural England has advised Horsham Council that 'The Environment Agency and Natural England are working with Southern Water to try to identify a long term more sustainable water supply.
 In the meantime, whilst the adverse effect remains or is uncertain, development in Horsham must be certain not to add to this adverse effect'.
 They then refer the Council to '...studies such as the Gatwick Sub Regional water cycle study regarding this issue.
-For example, the study cites the requirement to demonstrate water neutrality in order for sufficient water to be available to the district'. - 5.13 Overall, LSEs of the Itchingfield NP on the Arun Valley SPA/ Ramsar / SAC regarding water quantity, level and flow cannot be excluded.
+For example, the study cites the requirement to demonstrate water neutrality in order for sufficient water to be available to the district'. - 5.14 Given this evidence, LSEs of the Itchingfield NP on the Arun Valley SPA/ Ramsar / SAC regarding water quantity, level and flow cannot be excluded.
 The site is screened in for Appropriate Assessment regarding this impact pathway.
-In particular, the following policies are screened in because they will increase the demand for clean drinking water in Itchingfield Parish: - Policy 9 Sumners Ponds Site (provides for 32 residential units and 7 light industrial / commercial units) - Policy 10 Old School site, Itchingfield (provides for 20 residential units) - Policy 11 Windfall Development (defined as the shortfall between sites allocated in the NP and the indicative housing number for the whole Parish, provided by HDC; to be delivered within the Built-Up Area) - Aim 5 Traveller Sites (provide for up to 21 traveller pitches at different sites in the parish; touring 4 caravans) - Policy 16 Small-scale businesses (supports business developments of up to 1000m in floorspace)
+In particular, the following policies are screened in because they will increase the demand for clean drinking water in Itchingfield Parish: - Policy 9 Sumners Ponds Site (provides for 32 residential units and 7 light industrial / commercial units) - Policy 10 Old School site, Itchingfield (provides for 20 residential units) - Policy 11 Windfall Development (defined as the shortfall between sites allocated in the NP and the indicative housing number for the whole Parish, provided by HDC; to be delivered within the Built-Up Area) - Aim 5 Traveller Sites (provide for up to 21 traveller pitches at different sites in the parish; touring 4 caravans) - Policy 16 Small-scale businesses (supports business developments of up to 1000m2 in floorspace)